Alhóndiga de Granaditas

 The Alhóndiga de Granaditas (Regional Museum of Guanajuato) (public grain exchange) is an old grain storage building in Guanajuato City, Mexico.
 This historic building was created to replace an old grain exchange near the city's river.
 The name Alhóndiga translates roughly from both Arabic and Spanish as grain market or warehouse.
 It is equivalent to the regional grain exchange.
 Its construction lasted from 1798 to 1809, by orders of Juan Antonio de Riaño y Bárcena, a Spaniard who was the quartermaster of the city during the Viceroyalty of New Spain.
-Miguel Hidalgo y Costilla helped build it.
+Miguel Hidalgo y Costilla and his insurgent army stormed the building during the first battle of the Mexican War of Independence, leading to the legend of el Pípila.
 The building received World Heritage listing as part of the Historic Town of Guanajuato in 1988.

 Architecture

 The Grain Exchange is an example of Neoclassical ideas.
 The original design was drafted in 1796 by Josė Alejandro Durán y Villaseñor, who was the master of public works.
 Josė de Mazo y Avilés modified the plans later.

 It measures 72 by 68 metres, with a height of 23 metres, and occupies an area of 4,828 square metres.
 It is constructed on the side of a hill and two of its sides are surrounded by elevations.
 There are no ornamental facets on the exterior, except for a few windows at the top of each storage room.
 It has cornices built in a Doric style, constructed with two types of regional stone—reddish and greenish.
 This gives it a curious appearance, resembling a stronghold or a castle, which it has come to be called by the people of Guanajuato.
 In the interior, there is a porch that leads to a spacious central patio.
 The porch contains Tuscan columns and adornments.
 There are two staircases that lead to the upper floor.
 The Grain Exchange building has only two access doors, a small one facing the east, adorned by two columns, and a large door of the same basic style, facing the north.
 The edifice was used for the buying and selling of wheat, corn, and other grains.
 Prior to the Mexican independence from Spain, it was used as a warehouse, military barracks, and prison.
 Currently it serves as a regional museum.